-The Best Budget Travel Destinations for 2019
+The Best Budget Travel Destinations

 From Bogotá to Zanzibar, these locales promise an incredible trip for cheap.

 Fez (or Fes) reigns as Morocco’s cultural and culinary epicenter.
 Its UNESCO-listed medina—the largest pedestrian-only urban area in the world—is a warren of narrow alleyways, medieval architecture, and souks.
 Browse the stalls and haggle for metalwork lanterns, Berber rugs, and argan oil.
 Of course, it’s also worth shelling out a few coins to see the exquisite tilework at Madrasa Bou Inania and sample traditional tagine.

 “Featuring a charming old town and dramatic vistas, Tbilisi is a fantastic introduction to the country of Georgia,” says Christie Hudson, senior communications manager at Expedia.
 You don’t have to be rolling in dough to appreciate this dynamic destination.
 Feast on khinkali (dumplings) and qababi (kebabs) for next to nothing.
 Once you’re sufficiently full, snag a hotel room for $16.
 To save even more, make sure you know these 11 secrets travel booking companies don’t want you to know.

 “Antigua is worth every penny, but that doesn’t mean you’ll have to empty your wallet,” says Hudson.
 There are plenty of budget-conscious activities in this colonial gem.
 It won’t cost you a dime to visit Santo Domingo del Cerro, an outdoor sculpture park dedicated to the work of Efraín Recinos.
 Craving something sweet?
 Head to ChocoMuseo.
 Admission is free and so are the samples!